allizon/gob/README.md

 gob.e => 5
 ```

-Check for the truthiness of any given key or list of keys:
+Check for the truthiness of any given key or any of a list of keys!
 ```ruby
 gob.a? => true # Shortcut for checking any key
 gob.true?(:a) => true # A little more explicit